 Read HMRC’s guidance on how to declare your SEISS payment in your Self Assessment online tax return here.

-The availability of the fourth grant from the end of April 2021, meant it will be counted as part of your income of 2021/22 and taxable for that tax year.
-The same will be true of the 5th grant when it is distributed from late July.
+The availability of the fourth grant from the end of April 2021, and the fifth grant from July 2021 mean both are counted as part of your income of 2021/22 and taxable for that tax year.

 In a bid to deter fraud with the Self-Employment Income Support Scheme, in March 2021 it was announced a 100% tax charge can be levied on individuals who receive SEISS payments to which they are not entitled.
 The provisions are being extended to enable HMRC to recover payments where an individual was entitled to the grant at the time of claim but subsequently ceases to be entitled to all or part of the grant.

 If you would like help or advice relating to the tax treatment of your SEISS payments, please contact one of our specialists shown on this page.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.

 Copyright © Shipleys LLP 2021